sablier-labs/docs/docs/concepts/14-glossary.md

 ## Merkle Tree

-Aa data structure used to store hashes of the recipients airdrop allocations in Merkle Airdrop Campaigns.
+A data structure used to store hashes of the recipients airdrop allocations in Merkle Airdrop Campaigns.

+## Open-Ended Stream

+Open-ended streams are streams that don't have an end time and are not tethered to a specific deposit amount.
+They may also be called "indefinite streams".
+They contrast with [closed-ended streams](/concepts/glossary#closed-ended-stream).

 ## PRBMath